 A company in the 1st year of its foundation might be given an X salary to its employees.
 But by the 5th year of establishment, it probably has many more employees to whom they are giving salaries worth X or X + 10% or even X + 50% depending on their growth.
 Thus, the salaries have grown over the years which directly contribute to an increase in distribution cost and therefore distribution.

 Before beginning, let us also understand the difference between distribution expenses and distribution cost.

 Distribution expenses – The individual expenses made by the company for various reasons is known as Distribution expenses.
 These are individual or repeated transactions happening over time.
 An example may include – Rent, Salaries, Administrative expenses etc. All these are individual transactions or repeat transactions and these transactions can be called distribution expenses.

-Distribution cost – The combination of all distribution expenses made by a company is known as Distribution cost.
-So continuing the above example – the total of rent, salaries, and administrative expenses will be considered as distribution cost.
+Distribution cost – The combination of all the expenses made by a company is known as Distribution cost.
+So continuing the above example – the total of rent, salaries, and administrative expenses will be considered a part of distribution cost.
 In terms of Formula

 [The sum of all Distribution Expenses] = Distribution cost

-So which are the various distribution expenses which you have to consider to come up with distribution cost?
-Let us delve in
+So which are the various distribution costs which you have to consider to come up with distribution cost?
+Let us delve in.

 1) Direct Selling Expenses

 Any expense made towards selling the product to the target customer is a direct selling.
 Many manufacturers, wholesalers, and distributors carry out direct selling in the regions that they want to expand.
 They also would like to know the distribution cost of that region.
 Thus, they consider all direct selling expenses as the primary expense made by the firm.